Non-volatile random-access memory

-Non-volatile RAM takes various form factors including this tall IC with pins for a socket or soldering beneath.
+Non-volatile RAM uses various technologies and form factors, including this tall IC package with internal battery used to power its SRAM and retain contents when system power is lost.

 Non-volatile random-access memory (NVRAM) is random-access memory that retains data without applied power.
 This is in contrast to dynamic random-access memory (DRAM) and static random-access memory (SRAM), which both maintain data only for as long as power is applied, or forms of sequential-access memory such as magnetic tape, which cannot be randomly accessed but which retains data indefinitely without electric power.

 Read-only memory devices can be used to store system firmware in embedded systems such as an automotive ignition system control or home appliance.
 They are also used to hold the initial processor instructions required to bootstrap a computer system.
 Read-write memory such as NVRAM can be used to store calibration constants, passwords, or setup information, and may be integrated into a microcontroller.

 If the main memory of a computer system were non-volatile, it would greatly reduce the time required to start a system after a power interruption.
 Current existing types of semiconductor non-volatile memory have limitations in speed (bandwidth and latency), bit density, power consumption, or operating life that make them impractical for main memory.
 Development is going on for the use of non-volatile memory chips as a system's main memory, as persistent memory.
 A standard for persistent memory known as NVDIMM-P has been published in 2021.